 Counting the number of carbohydrates in your snacks and choosing foods using the glycemic index are both great ways to make smart snacking decisions.

-The Academy of Nutrition and Dietetics says that a diabetes-friendly snack should contain 15–30 grams of carbohydrates.
+The American Diabetes Association (ADA) recommends that a diabetes-friendly snack should contain 10-25 grams of carbohydrates.

-We’ve come up with a few healthy snack ideas that are great on-the-go and can help make managing your blood glucose level simple!
+Here are a few healthy snack ideas that are great on-the-go and can help make managing your blood glucose level simple.

 Store-bought trail mix can be boring, bland, and not so healthy — not to mention expensive.
 Save money (and your taste buds) by making your own!

 - 1 cup raw or roasted almonds

 This will make 16 servings at 1/4 cup each.

 Some other good choices for DIY trail mix are sunflower seeds, hazelnuts, and walnuts.